What Makes a Good Ice Fishing Boot

 Another useful extra feature is the compatibility with heating inserts.
 This type of boot heaters uses charge to keep your feet toasty for up to 8 hours.
 In addition, the inserts could also improve the overall waterproofness.

-Many winter boots are enabled with cleats to get you firm footing on slippery surfaces.
+Many ice fishing boots are enabled with cleats to get you firm footing on slippery surfaces.
 Whether you need them built-in or prefer slipping them on/off when needed really depends on your lifestyle.
 Certain anglers prefer removable cleats to avoid tracking in their car while driving.
 On the other hand, integrated cleats provide you with a surefire anti-slip feature since they are impossible to walk out and save you the trouble of trying to wear them on in bulky winter clothes.

 A heel kick is necessary for some boots that tend to sit on your leg maybe too well.
 Always make sure that your newly bought boots are equally easy to put on and off.
 Laces or straps in the uppers will come in handy for taking the shoes off; still, they often are missing in winter footwear that’s why you should look for a heel kick whenever possible.